Why Automated Application Security Testing is Essential?

 The automation approach allows organizations to strengthen Application Security Testing, making it more iterative, and much more agile to deal with existing digital security challenges.

 Application security is no longer an afterthought but one of the foremost considerations for organizations.
-Applications across platforms and industries, if not secured adequately, pose grave security threats since hackers can always find backdoors to bypass defenses or hit unpatched vulnerabilities.
+Applications across platforms and industries, if not secured adequately, pose grave security threats since hackers can always find backdoors to bypass defences or hit unpatched vulnerabilities.
 Given the growing number of organizations developing applications and integrating them with open-source code, the potential vulnerabilities and risks have also increased significantly.
 Thus, Application Security Testing (AST) has become critical for smooth operations.

 A recent Magic Quadrant AST report by Gartner demonstrates that Security Testing is growing faster than any other security market.
 Security and risk management leaders must integrate AST into their application security programs.
 The need to ensure Application Security has amplified with the rising count of risks and attacks in the virtual world.
 This is the reason Automated AST has taken precedence and the idea of Continuous Testing and Delivery is also being endorsed.